slamice/wri/Anne of Greene Gables and her Rise to Power/chapter25.md

 Anne opened the box and peered inside.
 Inside were golden slippers.
 With beaded toes, satin bows, glistening buckletes and yes, puffy sleeves as well.
 "OH EM GEE" Anne mouthed.

-"You won't have to wear slippers too big for you for us to hear you shuffle in them.
-Can your eyes get wider for the excitement at the concert tonight?"
+"You won't have to wear slippers too big for you for us to hear you shuffle in them."
+Could Anne's eyes get wider for the excitement at the concert tonight?

-All the scholars from all the villages of Canada were there, eagerly waiting.
+All the scholars from all the villages of Canada were there.
+The people of Onion Lake, Meat Cove, Homeville... the aching peasantries were eagerly waiting.
 The hall was decorated heavily like a few fat men.
-It got really crowded with the whole cast on stage, but Anne made it clear she was the star.
+It got really crowded with the whole cast on stage, but Anne made it clear she was the peacock of the bunch.
 Just like her speeches, she reigned hard.
 She belted out off key tunes and whipped the audience's faces with broken melodies and half notes hanging off the sides of the stage.
 Girls danced around her, sacrificing their shoes, feet, throats for what they thought was the show.
 They shuffled hard medival turned modern dance summersaults.
 Anne grinned "No one could be apathetic after that.
 Come on."

 "I guess," Diana counted after the epic, "we made ten dollars.
 Our names will be in the newspapers, fonted in bold and italic."